JuliaLang/julia/README.windows.md

 replace `config.vm.provision :shell, privileged: false, :inline => $script_msys2`
 (near the end of the file) with `config.vm.provision :shell, privileged: false, :inline => $script_cygwin`.

+## After compiling

+Compiling using one of the options above creates a minimal Julia installation, but not some extra components (like a built-in git installation) that are included if you use install from the binary installer.
+If you need these, the easiest way to get them is to build the installer yourself using ```make win-extras``` followed by ```make binary-dist```, and then running the resulting installer.

 ## Windows Build Debugging